UCL/MPHY0026/doc/background/definition.rst

 a wide variety of `interventional procedures`_.
 These suite's typically have X-ray flouroscopy, Cone Beam CT etc.

-Interventional Radiologists routinely do image-guided procedures, but we (engineers) would not typically call them "Computer Assisted Interventions".[why not, what is missing? - segmentation, registration, tracking?]
+Interventional Radiologists routinely do image-guided procedures, and they would call them "Image-Guided Interventions".
+However, engineers in the field of CAS/CAI may not call them "Computer Assisted Surgery" or "Computer Assisted Interventions", as there is no additional computer.

 Surgery + Imaging